petesmay/DSCleaningDataAssignment/README.md

     This table is exported to a text file using write.table()

 #### Dependencies
-This script requires the "dplyr" package.
+This script requires the "reshape2" package.
 The script will check for this dependency and install and load it if not present.

 #### Reading the final data
 The final, averaged data can be read back into R with the following code: